grycap/im/doc/source/gstarted.rst

 	restapi_url=https://im.egi.eu/im
 	auth_file=auth.dat

-From now on, you can omit the -a and -r parameters as they are read from this config file.
+From now on, you can omit the -a and -r parameters since they are read from this config file.

 In this moment the IM client will contact the IM service to start the creation of the infrastructure.
 It will require some time depending on the number of VMs or the Cloud provider.
 Finally when all the VMs are created it will return a